meteor/meteor/Development.md

 While TinyTest and the `test-packages` command can be used to test internal Meteor packages, they cannot be used to test the Meteor Tool itself.
 The Meteor Tool is a node app that uses a home-grown "self test" system.

+For even more details on how to run Meteor Tool "self tests", please refer to the [Testing section of the Meteor Tool README](https://github.com/meteor/meteor/blob/master/tools/README.md#testing).

 To reduce the size of the Meteor distribution, some parts of the self-test system must be installed separately, including `phantomjs-prebuilt` and `browserstack-webdriver`.

 A notification will be displayed when attempting to use the `self-test` commands if these dependencies are not installed.
 Make sure to install them into your checkout when prompted: